Friday, October 11th, 2024 3:16 Z Oct. 11, 2024 3:16Z

 GOES-East and GOES-West floaters are available on this site.
 We describe this site in the GOES section at the top of this page.
 Floaters are not available for invests on this site.

-• Example of the home page for NESDIS' Tropical Cyclone Products
+• Example of the home page for NOAA's Office of Satellite and Product Operations

-This site used to have floaters for tropical cyclones around the world.
-The page that had them no longer exists.
-In 2018, GOES-East imagery moved to NOAA NESDIS' Center for Satellite Applications and Research (STAR).
-We link to that site in the section above.
+In 2018, GOES-East imagery moved to NOAA NESDIS' Center for Satellite Applications and Research (STAR) from this page.
+We link to that newer site in the section above.
 In 2019, GOES-West imagery moved to the new site as well.
 This occurred when new satellites, with additional image options that they could offer, became operational.
-Floater imagery for the Atlantic, East Pacific and Central Pacific were moved to the new site.
-Floater imagery for other basins remains on this older site.
-Unlike the new site for GOES imagery, this site still has floaters for invests.
-This older site still has other products that are still active for the Atlantic, East Pacific and Central Pacific.
-They link to the floater imagery on the new site as well.
+Floater imagery for the Atlantic, East Pacific and Central Pacific were moved to the new site at the time.
+However, at some point later floater imagery also became available again on this different site in the format the older imagery was in.
+Unlike the new site for GOES imagery, this site still has floaters for invests too.

 • NRL Tropical Cyclone Page from the Marine Meteorology Division of the U.S. Naval Research Laboratory - Monterey